 - Add half the flour into butter, sugar and egg mixture.
 Give it a quick mix.

-- Add milk into the batter, whisk, then rest of flour.
+- Add milk to the batter, whisk, then rest of flour.
 Another quick mix.

 - Add the grated pumpkin.
 Combine well.

 - Spoon into your muffin cups at ¾ full.

 - Scatter raisins over the top.
 It is up to you how much raisins you want in the muffins.

 - If you like, sprinkle sunflower seeds or sliced almond on top of raisins.

 - Bake at 175 to 180 Celsius degrees for 25 to 30 minutes.

 - At 25 mins, test the muffins by inserting a wooden skewer in the middle.
 It should come out clean.
 If it doesn’t, continue baking and keep testing.